 |Get the Latest News|

-AUUC's quarterly cleanup project for Huntsman Boulevard.
+On a quarterly basis, AUUC performs litter removal along Huntsman Boulevard, the Fairfax County Parkway trail, or other locations.
 Older children, teens, and adults can all take part in this community clean up.

 Contacts: Pete Fontneau, Julie Schuck

 This UU urban ministry program serves at-risk youth and families living in Edgewood Terrace, Northeast Washington, DC.
-Opportunities for service include tutoring, a summer picnic, and collection of school supplies.
+Opportunities for service include tutoring, Saturday morning Science Club, donation of school supplies or holiday gifts and warm clothing.

 Contact: Nancy Davis